Car parked and connected to an electric charging station.

 • Geomega This hyperlink will open in a new window. built the world’s first sustainable and clean rare earth recycling facility to meet the growing global demand for electric vehicles and renewable energy sources.

 By investing in research and innovation, the government is putting in place initiatives to encourage businesses to follow suit to foster a greener, more circular economy.
-Government programs are available to support these initiatives, as well as those for mining by-product upcycling and recycling projects, for companies in the sector of minerals for the future.
+Government programs This hyperlink will open in a new window. (in French) are available to support these initiatives, as well as those for mining by-product upcycling and recycling projects, for companies in the critical and strategic minerals sector.

 Promising research and innovation

-Québec must promote promising research and innovation by using the most advanced technologies, in order to stand out on the world stage and remain at the forefront of the best practices in responsible mining development.
+Québec wants to promote promising research and innovation by using the most advanced technologies, in order to stand out on the world stage and remain at the forefront of the best practices in responsible mining development.

 A great example is the creation of a scientific research network specific to critical and strategic minerals in February 2023.
 This network pools the expertise of organizations and businesses to support research and innovation in the most structuring mineral sectors for Québec.
 Ultimately, it will help make Québec a world leader in this area.